santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Severity-Management.md

 ---

-##Expected customer's response for Severity A:
+##Expected customer's response for Severity A
 From document [Support scope and responsiveness](https://azure.microsoft.com/en-us/support/plans/response/):
 Customer **confirms** that the issue has **critical business impact**, with severe loss and degradation of services.
 Customer **needs to commit to continuous, 24x7 operation, every day** with the Microsoft team until resolution, **otherwise**, Microsoft may at its discretion decrease the Severity to level B.